-Drew Briney is a New York Times Bestselling author who recently released his sixth book: Moon 514: Blaze & the White Griffon. …
+Drew Briney is a New York Times Bestselling author who recently released his eleventh book, a novella: Assassin Hunter.

+At the demand of social pressure, I suppose I should mention that I’m happily married, I have a boatload of children, and that I’m currently writing full time when I’m not appearing on a reality tv show.
 After graduating from BYU (Phi Kappa Phi) with degrees in history, music, and logic, I entered BYU’s law school on scholarship and began teaching philosophy at UVU.
-Forsaking exotic and lifechanging trips around the world with jazz bands (Europe) and symphonies (China and the Philippines) and recording on CDs (only two), I began my new journey of helping people beat each other up with reams of paperwork that cost ungodly amounts of money and that are only read by a very small group of people (litigating as an attorney).
+Forsaking exotic and life-changing trips around the world with jazz bands (Europe) and symphonies (China and the Philippines) and recording on CDs (only two), I began my new journey of helping people beat each other up with reams of paperwork that cost ungodly amounts of money and that are only read by a very small group of people (litigating as an attorney).
 I suppose I’ve drafted millions of words in that vein – including a number of thousand that made their way to the United States Supreme Court (we won).
-None of that persistent fighting saturated my appetite for violence so I’m working on getting my black belt in karate – but don’t worry, I’m not doing it alone – four of my kids are doing it with me!
-It’s illegal to beat them at home but at the dojo, we just call it sparring so it’s okay!
+None of that persistent fighting saturated my appetite for violence so I fought my way (nearly) to a black belt in karate until I broke my back and had to take a sabbatical – don’t worry, I didn’t do karate alone – four of my kids got their black belt alongside me!
+It’s illegal to beat them at home but at the dojo, we just call it sparring so – no worries mate!